 Vintage Looks with Contemporary Perks

-Environmentally friendly, long-lasting, and a favorite of architects throughout the region, synthetic and engineered slate roofing is a wonderful solution.
+Environmentally friendly, long-lasting, and a favorite of architects throughout the region, synthetic/engineered slate roofing is a wonderful solution.
 As seen on this project and many others done by the team at Juneau Odenwald, Inc it is a creative answer to the question of historic home ownership.

-If you have an old or failing slate roof and wonder about repair or replacement, consider the options for slate and engineered or synthetic slate.
+If you have an old or failing slate roof and wonder about repair or replacement, consider the options for synthetic and engineered slate.
 With options in almost any color or shape, your home can retain its old-fashioned beauty while enjoying the benefits of modern technology.